home-assistant/home-assistant.io/source/_integrations/imap.markdown

 ha_iot_class: Cloud Push
 ---

-The `imap` sensor platform is observing your [IMAP server](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) and reporting the amount of unread emails.
+The `imap` integration is observing your [IMAP server](https://en.wikipedia.org/wiki/Internet_Message_Access_Protocol) and reporting the amount of unread emails.

 ## Configuration